-Year Ended December 31,
+, Year I ar Ended December 31, Three Months Ended March 31,

-2018 2019 2020
+2018 2019 2020 2020 2021

 (in thousands)

-Cost of revenue \$ 28 \$ 38 \$ 40
+Cost of revenue \$ 28 \$ 38 \$ 40 \$ 8 \$ 30

-Research and development 451 452 1,107
+Research and development 451 452 1,107 103 1,365

-Sales and marketing 375 427 821
+Sales and marketing 375 427 821 111 626

-General and administrative 712 1,087 2,832
+General and administrative 712 1,087 2,832 261 861

-(2) See Note 13 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the calculations of our basic and diluted loss per ordinary share attributable to ordinary shareholders, pro forma loss per ordinary share attributable to ordinary shareholders and the weighted-average number of ordinary shares used in the computation of the per ordinary share amounts.
+- (2) See Note 13 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the calculations of our basic and diluted loss per ordinary share attributable to ordinary shareholders and the weighted-average number of ordinary shares used in the computation of the per ordinary share amounts. - (3) The pro forma net loss per ordinary share attributable to ordinary shareholders, basic and diluted (unaudited) and the weighted-average number of ordinary shares used to compute pro forma net loss per share attributable to ordinary shareholders, basic and diluted (unaudited) for the year ended December 31, 2020 and the three months ended March 31, 2021 give effect to the automatic conversion of all outstanding shares of preferred shares into an aggregate of ordinary shares immediately prior to the closing of this offering.

-As of December 31, 2020
+As of March 31, 2021

 Actual Pro Forma (1) Pro Forma As Adjusted (2)(3)

 (in thousands)

 Consolidated Balance Sheet Data

-Cash and cash equivalents and short-term investments \$ 53,943 \$ 53,943
+Cash and cash equivalents and short-term investments \$ 58,335 \$ 58,335

-Working capital (4) (20,865) (20,865)
+Working capital (4) (31,858) (31,858)

-Total assets 103,634 103,634
+Total assets 110,112 110,112

-Total liabilities 112,884 112,884
+Total liabilities 128,516 128,516

 Convertible preferred shares 135,810

-Total shareholders' (deficit) equity (145,060) (9,250)
+Total shareholders' (deficit) equity (154,214) (18,404)

-Total liabilities, convertible preferred shares and shareholders' (deficit) equity \$ 103,634 \$ 103,634
+Total liabilities, convertible preferred shares and shareholders' (deficit) equity \$ 110,112 \$ 110,112

-- The pro forma consolidated balance sheet data gives effect to (a) the automatic conversion of all outstanding convertible preferred shares into an aggregate of shares and (b) the filing and effectiveness of our amended and restated articles of association, each of which will occur immediately prior to the closing of this offering. - The pro forma as adjusted consolidated balance sheet data gives effect to (a) and (b) above and our receipt of estimated net proceeds from the sale of we are offering at an assumed initial public offering price of \$ per ordinary share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after - deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) The proforma consolidated balance sheet data gives effect to (a) the automatic conversion of all outstanding convertible preferred shares into an aggregate of ordinary shares and (b) the filling and affectiveness of our amended and restated articles of association, each of which will occur immediately prior to the closing of this offering - shares and (b) the filing and effectiveness of our amended and restated articles of association, each of which will occur immediately prior to the closing of this offering.

+The pro forma as adjusted consolidated balance sheet data gives effect to (a) and (b) above and our receipt of estimated net proceeds from the sale of ordinary shares that we are offering at an assumed initial public offering price of \$ per ordinary share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.